poulpix/PXGoogleDirections/README.md

 import PXGoogleDirections
 ```

-> As CocoaPods is still in 0.36 Beta, Swift is not yet finished and I'm not quite yet an expert in Cocoapods, please come back to me if you face any problem using this SDK in your project...
+> Swift frameworks in CocoaPods 0.36 being still somewhat shaky, Swift not being finished yet and myself not being quite a Cocoapods expert yet, please come back to me if you face any problem using this SDK in your project...

 ### From source
  - Clone the repository